 Submission of an article is an indication that:

 - The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in the comments to the editor).

 - The submission file is in Open Office, Microsoft Word, or RTF document file format.

 - Where applicable, URLs or DOIs for the references have been provided.

 - The text is 1.15 spaced; uses a 12-point font; employs italics rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

-- That authors have complied with the Plagiarism policy mentioned in the author guidelines.
+- The authors had complied with the plagiarism policy mentioned in the author guidelines.
 ERRCDF do not tolerate plagiarism of all kinds, including self-plagiarism.
-Authors are responsible to ensure that the similarity index of their articles is less than ten per cent.
+Authors are responsible for ensuring that the similarity index of their articles is less than ten per cent.
 Otherwise, articles are rejected on this basis.

-Such appeal will be submitted to the Managing editor which shall be reviewed by the Editor-in-Chief alongside the section editor, managing editor and the concerned Reviewers.
-New reviewers may be invited to re-review the study and the final decision will be made by the Editor-in-Chief.Complaints
+- Such appeal will be submitted to the editor-in-chief, which shall be reviewed alongside the section editor and the concerned reviewers.
+New reviewers may be invited to re-evaluate the study, and the editor-in-chief will make the final decision.

 All documents, names, physical and email addresses submitted to this journal platform will be protected and only used for the purposes of this publication and will never under any circumstances be made available to any third party.